stephomi/nomadsculpt.com/manual/docs/tools.md

 `Normal` will move the area under the brush along the surface normal.

 This brush is good for more loose, gestural shape changes.

+#### Drag Settings

+* `Radius (Background)` - How far away from the edge of a model you can be and still sculpt, useful when working on the silouette of an object.
+* `Same-side vertex only` - Ignore verticies that point in the opposite direction of the deformation.

 ![](./videos/tool_drag.mp4)